-These master programs have produced over one hundred sixty graduates to-date, and has current enrollment of fifty students.
+These master programs have produced about one hundred ninety graduates to-date, and has current enrollment of fifty students.

 Doctoral program: is of three-four years duration offering PhD degree in Statistics.
 It is launched in 2013.
 It currently has enrollment of ten students.
 Supervisions and course teaching are being carried out in teams involving collaborations of local and international Professors.